 There are also posts documenting the experiences, reflections and responses from the team to the realities of working creatively and/or collaboratively:

-Additional pages on the website give biographical details of everyone who contributed and a little about the background with links to the Independent Social research Foundation (ISRF) who funded the event.
+Additional pages on the website give biographical details of everyone who contributed to the research residential and a little about the background with links to the Independent Social research Foundation (ISRF) who funded the event.